 - Shape: unilocular/ovoid

-- Borders: partially well-defined mesial to canine between #6-#7, non-corticated; poorly defined between distal teeth #s 7 and 8
+- Borders: partially well-defined mesial to canine between the maxillary right lateral incisor and cuspid non-corticated; poorly defined between distal teeth maxillary right central and lateral incisor

 - Internal architecture: uniform low density

-- Effect on surrounding tissues: lesion has locally destroyed buccal and palatal cortical plates of the right anterior side of maxilla with 6 mm of expansion of buccal and palatal plates in the area between teeth #s 6 and 7; no lamina dura observed in associated tooth roots adjacent to lesion; roots of tooth #6 and #7 are displaced mesially and distally respectively; thickening of the membrane of the floor of the maxillary sinus (3-5 mm within the field of view) Maxillary Sinuses show uniform, 3 mm–5 mm thickening of the mucous membrane of the floor within the image volume
+- Effect on surrounding tissues: lesion has locally destroyed buccal and palatal cortical plates of the right anterior side of maxilla with 6 mm of expansion of buccal and palatal plates in the area between the right lateral incisor and cuspid; no lamina dura observed in associated tooth roots adjacent to lesion; roots of the maxillary right lateral incisor and cuspid were displaced mesially and distally respectively; thickening of the membrane of the floor of the maxillary sinus (3-5 mm within the field of view) Maxillary Sinuses show uniform, 3 mm–5 mm thickening of the mucous membrane of the floor within the image volume

-Maxillary right: features consistent with a lateral periodontal cyst, keratocystic odontogenic tumor, or central giant cell granuloma; referral to oral and maxillofacial surgeon for evaluation and possible treatment of maxillary right alveolar lesion (including biopsy) between teeth #s 6 and 7
+Maxillary right: features consistent with a lateral periodontal cyst, keratocystic odontogenic tumor, or central giant cell granuloma; referral to oral and maxillofacial surgeon for evaluation and possible treatment of maxillary right alveolar lesion (including biopsy) between the maxillary right lateral incisor and cuspid.